-Being open and transparent about how well we are doing and relentless in learning from our experience to work together effectively, welcome any feedback and recognise that we can always do better.
+Being open and transparent about how well we are doing and relentless in learning from our experience to manage our risks.
+We work together effectively, welcome any feedback and recognise that we can always do better.

-Our Compass and HSE Management System set out how we will implement this policy.
+Our HSE Management System sets out how we implement this policy.